rakihub/ghost-review/novel/README.md

-# Novel
+# Novel —  Book & Tag Ghost Theme

-A Ghost theme crafted specifically for online novel reading and easy content grouping.
+Novel is a Ghost theme designed for online book reading and tag-based content grouping.
+With Novel, publishing books or organizing content is simple, offering readers an immersive and organized reading experience.

 ----